nebularthm/CellAutomataSimulations/doc/DESIGN_PLAN.md

 ## Design Details

-In the View, the Start method passes the selected file intro the Controller, where The file is then passed to the Model's File Reader, which passes the config to simulate
+In the View, the Start method passes the selected file into the Controller, where The file is then passed to the Model's File Reader, which passes the config to simulate